Copyright © Media Law International 2022. All Rights Reserved.

 Global Leaders in Media Law Practice

 Lawyers at ELIG Gürkaynak Attorneys-at-Law have extensive experience advising media-sector clients.
 The team works on a range of cases including the launch of new media platforms, film productions and distribution arrangements.
-Prominent practitioner Gönenc Gürkaynak is the firm’s key contact for media, entertainment and information technology law.
+Lawyers have extensive experience working on a multitude of cases relating to media, entertainment and information technology law.

 Specialising in advertising, media and entertainment, NSN Law Firm routinely assists advertising agencies, radio broadcasters and television producers.
 Lawyers have in-depth knowledge of the gaming sector, with experience assisting computer games companies and intermediary firms conducting sweepstakes and contests.
-Key practitioners Selma Ünlü and Nazli Selek advise on local and multinational media cases.
+The team has a reputation for excellence, and extensive experience advising on local and multinational media cases.

 Cerrahoglu Law Firm’s experience includes merger and acquisition advice to radio channels.
 The firm represents world-leading media companies, advising on media legislation and commercial law.
 The team negotiates a number of corporate transactions between Turkish partners and global media corporations.

 CETINKAYA is a full-service law firm based in Istanbul, serving local and international clients.
 The team has extensive expertise in the fields of intellectual property, media and entertainment as well as technology.
 The firm advises a range of clients on the establishment of IP TV services, VOIP services and telecommunication services, such as in-car internet.
 The firm manages intellectual property portfolios, supporting clients in trademark, copyright, and patent law.
-Cetinkaya also has considerable experience in dispute resolution, business crime, competition, compliance, corporate, employment and tax law.
-Partners in the media and entertainment department include Orcun Cetinkaya and Bentley Yaffe.
+Cetinkaya also has considerable experience in dispute resolution, business crime, compliance, corporate, employment and tax law.
+Lale Defne Mete leads the Media and Entertainment team.

 Gökce Attorney Partnership has deep knowledge and experience in the media sector, acting for leading individual and companies that have game-changing business models.
-Adopting Gökce’s long-lasting principle of “Answers.
-Not Theories.”, the media team excelled its skills in intellectual property law, data protection law, e-commerce law, internet law.
-Gökce represents its clients on complex disputes and provide advice on daily business on traditional and digital media.
-Led by partners Görkem Gökce, Prof. Dr. Ali Pasli and Dr Bedii Kaya, the team’s clients range from authors, artists, publishers, producers, game developers and publishers, streaming platforms and online content providers; such as, Spotify, Sony, Masomo/Miniclip, Nimo.tv, Zynga/Gram Games, Onedio.
+Adopting Gökce's long-lasting principle of "Answers.
+Not Theories.", the media team excelled its skills in intellectual property law, data protection, e-commerce and internet law.
+Gökce represents its clients on complex disputes and provides advice on daily business on traditional and digital media.
+Led by partners Görkem Gökçe, Prof. Dr. Ali Pasli and head of the team Derya Evirgen, the team's clients range from authors, artists, publishers, producers, game developers, streaming platforms and online content providers, such as Spotify, Sony, Masomo/Miniclip, All Stars Music, Nimo.tv, Zynga, Gram Games, Eternal Fire and Onedio.

 Öncel, Aydin, Duman & Uygun Attorney Partnership combines e-commerce, IT and media law under one practice group.
 With particular focus on mergers and acquisitions, the team advises on investments, compliance and legislation.
 Lawyers are also have experience in handling copyright and advertising disputes.